MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-ds-troubleshoot-service-principals.md

 ## Alert AADDS105: Password synchronization application is out of date

-**Alert message:** The service principal with the application ID “d87dcbc6-a371-462e-88e3-28ad15ec4e64” was deleted, and Microsoft was able to recreate it.
+**Alert message:** The service principal with the application ID “d87dcbc6-a371-462e-88e3-28ad15ec4e64” was deleted and then recreated.
 This service principal manages another service principal and an application that are used for password synchronization.
-The managed service principal and application are not authorized under the newly created service principal, and will become outdated when the synchronization certificate expires.
-This means that the newly created service principal will be unable to update the old managed applications and synchronization of objects from AAD will be affected.
+The managed service principal and/or application was not authorized under the newly created service principal so they cannot be managed by our service the old managed and password synchronization will be affected.

 **Resolution:**